timescale/docs.timescale.com-content/getting-started/scaling-out.md

 ## Working with Data Nodes

-Data nodes act as the containers for the hypertable chunks and are necessary to create distributed hypertables.
+Data nodes act as containers for hypertable chunks and are necessary to create distributed hypertables.
 Data nodes are added to the current database on an access node using [`add_data_node`][add_data_node]